The growth of abelian sections: Introduction

+Let $G$ be an abstract group.
+There are many functions in group theory that describe $G$ starting ``from the top'', the most famous probably being the subgroup growth \cite{2002LS}, which counts the number of subgroups of any given index.
+The main goal of this article is to study the abelian quotients of these subgroups, i.e. the function

 where $H':=[H,H]$ is the commutator subgroup of $H$.
-Representation growth was introduced in the early 2000s, and was especially studied for arithmetic groups \cite{2013Klopsch}.
+We call it the {\bfseries abelianization growth} of $G$.
+As we will see, this is really a matter of finite groups, and it is quite related to the representation theory of $G$.
+Let us define $Rep_n(G)$ as the number of (pairwise inequivalent) irreducible complex $G$-representations of degree {\itshape at most} $n$ and finite image.
+We will refer to this function as the {\bfseries representation growth} of $G$.
+We remark that the usual definition of $Rep_n(G)$ involves representations with infinite image as well: for technical reasons, we will consider only finite images.
+Representation growth was introduced in the early 2000s, and was especially studied for arithmetic groups (we refer the reader to the survey \cite{2013Klopsch}).
 On the other hand, the quantitative study of abelian sections has emerged recently.
-With a little effort made in Section \ref{2sect}, results from \cite{2021SabA,2021SabB} combined give the following (all the logarithms in this paper are to base $2$):
+Perhaps the first question one can ask about $ab_n(G)$ is whether it really {\itshape grows}.
+With some effort made in Section \ref{sect2}, results from \cite{2021SabA,2021SabB} give the following tight bound (all the logarithms in this paper are to base $2$):